 Well we ‘bought the farm’ – so of course our goal was to farm our own land!
-We have 12 acres, roughly four of them are dedicated to farming – including our hop yard, fruit trees, vegetables, and animals (chickens, goats, pigs, and donkeys).
+We have 12 acres, roughly five of them are dedicated to farming – including our hop yard, fruit trees, vegetables, and animals (chickens, goats, donkeys, and pigs (seasonally)).
 The energy required for our farmer to ‘transport’ freshly picked fruits and vegetables from our fields to our kitchen is much less than any other source!

 Local Ingredient Sourcing

 We take our commitment to crafting beers and food using ingredients sourced from within a 200 mile radius very seriously.
 Not only does local food taste better and help local farmers, it also reduces the amount of energy used to transport meat, produce, malt, and other goods.
 By knowing where our food comes from, we can ensure our ingredients are grown without the use of synthetic inputs such as pesticides and fertilizers – which also helps sustain the earth.
 Our beers are produced with malt from Valley Malt in Hadley, MA (125 miles away).

 Valley Malt sources their raw barley from Massachusetts, Maine, New Hampshire, and New York.
 In other words, the vast majority of the malt we use is grown less than 200 miles from our brewery.

 In addition to sourcing from our own farm, our kitchen sources from local providers as well, including Vernon Family Farms (chicken), Stout Oak Farm, the Three Rivers Farmers Alliance, and more!